Garšana: History

 All the current sources from Garšana come from the period of the Ur III empire.
 It was one of at least 20 royal settlements in the Umma province including Zabalam, Karkar, and NAGsu, of which Garšana was the largest.
 Contemporary texts indicate that the city had 1,347 royal settlers (heads of household) for a total population of about 5,000.
 There were also a number of slaves present, including 175 in the household of Šu-Kabta.
 It was governed by a general (šagina), some colonels (nu-bànda), a mayor (hazannu), and a council of elders.
 In the final years of Shulgi the general was named Arad-Nanna (Aradmu) and in Amar-Sin's 5th year the mayor is known to have been one Lušallim.
 The city had two "households of Nergal" with ereÍ-dingir and egi-zi priestesses though it is not clear that a shrine to Nergal existed at Garšana.
 It is known that elūnum rites for Nergal took place there.
 A daughter of an Ur III ruler (Shulgi, Shu-Sin, or Amar-Sin), Simat-Ištaran (also Me-Ištaran or Šāt-Eštar), lived on a royal estate at Garšana with her doctor/general husband Šu-Kabta (son of Naram-ili) who was in charge of Garšana. Šu-Kabta, who is known to have had a larger residence in Nippur, died in the year Shu-Sin 8 and his wife, Simat-Ištaran, subsequently took over that role.
 The names of two other doctors located at Garšana were Nawir-ilum and Ubārtum (sister of Šu-Kabta).
+It is known that Princess Šeleppūtum owned orchard land in Garšana.

 After the Ur III period there was a single mention of Garšana in a text from the 19th year of Ishbi-Erra (c.
 2000 BC), founder of the Dynasty of Isin which immediately followed Ur.
 In the Old Babylonian period there is known to have been a town named Uzargarsana in the neighborhood of Erech.
 Uncertain if that is the same city as Garšana.
+A Arad-Nanna is known to have held the title "general of Uṣar-Garšana" in the time of ruler Su-Suen.